0x416c616e/0x416c616e.github.io/_posts/2019-1-1-day-6-python-and-server-plans.md

 The benefit of using a hypervisor for multiple VMs is that I can have only one physical server, but then use VMs to make many logical servers, with different OSes and containers and whatnot.
 I plan on eventually branching out and doing more than LAMP and MEAN, but maybe also learning Kubernetes/Docker, and other modern things like that.
 There's more to servers than web hosting.
 Containers and container orchestration are very interesting topics.

+The installer for ESXi is an ISO, a relic from the past when people used optical media to install OSes.
+I will have to use a tool such as Rufus in order to make a bootable flash drive instead of burning an install CD/DVD, because this mini-ITX build doesn't have room for an optical drive.
+My desktop has a DVD drive, but I never use it.
+It's just taking up space.

 I ordered parts online and tomorrow I'll do an in-store pickup and then build the server and set things up.

 ## Specs